National Technology Business Centre

 The National Technology Business Centre (NTBC) is a Zambia government agency that supports the commercialization and transfer of technology.
 NTBC's primary objective is to link developed and proven technologies from various local and international sources with local technology seekers, i.e. business community and entrepreneurs, for the creation of wealth and employment.

 History

 NTBC was created by the Science and Technology Act No. 26 of 1997 and Statutory Instrument No. 136 of 1999 to promote, market and facilitate technology transfer.
-It became operational on April 1, 2002 under Zambia's Ministry of Science Technology and Vocational Training.
+It became operational on April 1, 2002, under Zambia's Ministry of Technology and Science.

 Services

 Though NTBC is a government entity, it takes on the role of a consultancy in the areas of technology commercialization and promoting businesses development through the utilization of expired patents.

 Business Development

 Promoting technology business through business incubation and the Business Development fund.

 Technology Transfer

 Bringing technology seekers and users together to improve quality production of goods and service.